Most organizations don’t struggle because they lack passion. They struggle when leadership, trust, and execution fall out of alignment.

 Growth is a signal.

-Neither is a destination.
+Neither defines the destination.

 What lasts is contribution, not accumulation.